-The first step to becoming confident perfectly is, don’t trick yourself to feel confident (false confident).
+The first step to becoming confident perfectly is, don’t trick yourself to feel confident (false confidence).
 At least, when you don’t know what are you doing.

 There are many examples in singing reality shows like “American Idol or Indian Idol” where participants even winners were self-confident.
 And lastly, they have been forgotten.

 There is another way though – Objective Confidence.
-Objective confidence is that, where you actually know what you are doing.
+Objective confidence is, where you actually know what you are doing.
 You can develop it by actually getting good at what you’re doing and in our case, singing.

-Just remember without getting the “objective confidence” you can’t become a good singer.
+Just remember without getting “objective confidence” you can’t become a good singer.

-Great singers conquer their fear by developing “objective confidence” and get the by-product – Attitude
+Great singers conquer their fear by developing “objective confidence” and get the by-product – An attitude

-Upcoming sections show you how to develop the objective confidence in your singing.
+Upcoming sections show you how to develop objective confidence in your singing.